straightdave/presley/README.md

 View at: [http://localhost:9999](http://localhost:9999)

-> You may get it very quick that pSinatra is inspired by ruby's Sinatra framework.
+> You may get it very quickly that pSinatra is inspired by ruby's Sinatra framework.
 Yes, it is!
 When I was working on a C# backend project I needed a simple tool to create simple HTTP web services for a mock.
 I sufferred a lot creating ASP.NET MVC projects, doing so much boilerplate stuff.
 At that moment I missed Sinatra sooo much.
 So this idea came out to me and I began to work on it.